snowcapcyber/PowerShell-for-Penetration-Testing/README.md

 Microsoft Windows Server 2012 Standard
 ```

-When using the HHH object to connect to a target system we may receive the error message “Get-WmiObject : Access is denied“.
+When using the Get-WmiObject object to connect to a target system we may receive the error message “Get-WmiObject : Access is denied“.
 This error message is telling us that we need to make use of a set admin user credentials to access the resource.
 In the following PowerShell we make use of the Get-Credential object to create a set of credentials and then pass them to the Get-WmiObject object.

 ```powershell
 PS C:\> $PSCredential = Get-Credential "dc-02.nowcapcyber.co.uk\administrator"